gyrogami logo

 Craigslist - It is a quasi-informal site that lacks real infrastructure.
 There are some scary people on that site.
 It has everything from yard sales and job offers to dating and more.

-Offerup - They do offer purchase protection.
+Offerup - The least-refined site bar none, they do offer purchase protection.
 Most listings have low-quality pictures with barely a word or two.
-No one seems to know what a ruler is or that one picture isn't enough.
-Old listings pollute the site so expect a dismal reply rate.
-It is the least refined site.
+No one seems to know what a ruler is or that one picture isn't sufficient.
+Old listings pollute the site so expect a dismal reply rate - many are five years old and the seller has long since abandoned it.

 Amazon - Putting countless book stores out of business was practice for dismantling even more industries.
 They are marginally better than the ebsy-like venues regarding upholding their rules.

 Their treatment of sellers and employees is borderline criminal.
 THEY PAID NO TAXES ON HUNDREDS OF BILLIONS OF DOLLARS OF INCOME!
-That's switching the tax load to the average person, who happily gets free shipping and returns.
+That switches the tax load to the average person, who happily gets free shipping and returns.

 Rubylane - For claimed -vs- actual professionalism, they fail epically as few companies are worse than this shithole.
 Arrogance redefined.
 They have less market share and higher costs for sellers.
 It's more upscale so buyers pay over-inflated prices.
 Their programmers are inept.

 Fakebook - Members are worse than offerup regarding their poor pictures and descriptions.
-Marketplace's search sucks bad; the majority of listings are not relevant to the search terms.
+Marketplace's search sucks; the majority of listings are not relevant to the search terms.
+For me, less than 5% of the purchases I attempt are successful, by far the worst.
+Also the worst, up to 95% of any search results have nothing to so with the search term.

 Posted by M: September 28, 2019